Fortnite: Battle Royale (Windows, Mac OS X)

 Unused Battle Bucks currency

 There was a scrapped "Battle Bucks" currency back in Chapter 1 Season 1.
 The description was: "Currency earned by playing the Battle Royale game mode."
 This might had been recycled as Gold in Chapter 2 Season 5.
+Unlike gold, however, Battle Bucks were supposed to be used in the actual item shop to buy Consumable Emotes (which were supposed to be emotes that could only be used once)

 There are a ton of test/old weapons in the files.
 Most of these are just Mythic weapons from old seasons (most of them got reused in the Arsenal LTM), collab weapons that don't work anymore (like Thanos's gauntlet and the Marvel superheroes' items), or scrapped/test weapons such as a Gnome Gun (that shoots gnomes), a Charge rocket, a Shotgod, "ElephantGarlic" (a weird device that shoots electric projectiles, apparently used for Battle Lab), and a Tinstack weapon, that functions similar to Fuse's Ultimate from Apex Legends.